 A "lid" curves over the cup's rim, which is often grooved or toothed, and extra-slippery.
 Plop!
 An unwary insect slides inside and soon finds itself drowning in a slick-walled vat of sticky, acidic liquid.
 Bacteria in a tropical pitcher plant's cups play a role in digestion, just as the bacteria in our gut help us digest our food.
 You could think of a pitcher plant's cup as its stomach!

-For most species, dissolved insects provide the nitrogen these plants need, but some tropical pitcher plants have other, unique ways of getting their fair share of this essential nutrient.
+For most tropical pitcher plants, dissolved insects provide the nitrogen these plants need, but some tropical pitcher plants have other, unique ways of getting their fair share of this essential nutrient.
 For example, the cups of N. ampullaria have open lids and wide mouths that catch falling leaf litter, which produces nitrogen as it decomposes.
-Without the need to attract insects, this species lacks the sweet scent and bright color common to most of its relatives.
-A few other species attract small mammals.
-The plants don't eat the mammals, though; the real prize is the droppings of these animals, which are high in nitrogen.
+Without the need to attract insects, this plant lacks the sweet scent and bright color common to most of its relatives.
+A few other varieties attract small mammals.
+The plants don't eat the mammals, though; the real prize is their droppings, which are high in nitrogen.

-Some organisms—mostly bacteria but also certain invertebrates, including plenty of larvae, and at least one frog species—are adapted for living in the seemingly inhospitable cup of a tropical pitcher plant.
-In fact, some of these organisms are species that don't live anywhere else.
+Some organisms—mostly bacteria but also certain invertebrates, including plenty of larvae, and at least one type of frog—are adapted for living in the seemingly inhospitable cup of a tropical pitcher plant.
+In fact, some of these organisms don't live anywhere else.
 Some mosquito larvae, for example, complete this stage of their development in the liquid inside a cup, where they eat other types of larvae.
-In at least one species of pitcher plant, ants live in hollow chambers inside the plant and venture into pitchers to eat trapped prey.
+In at least one type of pitcher plant, ants live in hollow chambers inside the plant and venture into pitchers to eat trapped prey.

 The way a pitcher develops is just as fascinating as how it catches prey.
 What begins as a rather typical, sword-shaped leaf grows a long, strong tendril at its tip.
 The tendril may curl and loop around another plant for support.
 Ultimately the tip of the tendril swells and droops, eventually opening to become a remarkable urn-like trap.

-Nepenthes species are dioecious, meaning that an individual plant produces either male flower or female flowers, but not both.
+Nepenthes are dioecious, meaning that an individual plant produces either male flower or female flowers, but not both.
 Several small flowers grow on a long spike.
 On a female plant, flowers are equipped with carpels (female reproductive structures), and on a male plant, flowers hold pollen.
-Various insects are known to pollinate Nepenthes species.
+Various insects are known to pollinate Nepenthes.

 Tropical pitcher plants are spectacular specimens, but they need high humidity, warm temperatures, and lots of space.
-Growers categorize most Nepenthes species as either lowland species or highland species, depending on the elevation at which they are found in the wild, and each type has different growing requirements.
+Growers categorize most Nepenthes as either lowland or highland species, depending on the elevation at which they are found in the wilderness, and each type has different growing requirements.

-Horticulturists should be aware that poachers remove tropical pitcher plants and seeds from the wild for illegal international sale.
-Sadly, there is high demand for rare, even endangered, species.
+Horticulturists should be aware that poachers remove tropical pitcher plants and seeds for illegal international sale.
+Sadly, there is high demand for rare, even endangered, varieties.
 If you decide to grow a tropical pitcher plant, make sure your seeds or plant comes from a reputable source.

-Of 104 Nepenthes species on the IUCN Red List, 63 species are listed as Vulnerable or Endangered, with 9 of those species Critically Endangered.
-Sadly, over-collection and poaching for the horticulture trade is a major threat to many of species of tropical pitcher plants.
+Of 104 Nepenthes on the IUCN Red List, 63 are listed as Vulnerable or Endangered, with 9 of those Critically Endangered.
+Sadly, over-collection and poaching for the horticulture trade is a major threat to many tropical pitcher plants.
 Some groups of horticulturists work to breed rare and endangered tropical pitcher plants, not only to ensure that the species survives, but also to discourage poaching by making nursery-propagated specimens readily available.